Five things you didn't know: Vanquish S Ultimate

 Not only is this top-tier GT a part of the select non-turbocharged supercar group, but it was also the final Aston Martin to harbour the 5.9-litre, 580hp V12 that had been in circulation for almost two decades.

-The amalgamation of our five fun facts ensures that the Aston Martin Vanquish S Ultimate is not only a breathtaking piece of kit, but is also a bona fide automotive investment opportunity with desirability set to increase in the coming years.
+The amalgamation of our five facts means that the Aston Martin Vanquish S Ultimate is not only a breathtaking piece of kit, but is also a bona fide automotive investment opportunity with desirability set to increase in the coming years.